 Part 4: Succession/Migration will culminate the series with a film by Elise Kermani that will include footage of all three previous performances.
 This film will be projected on the barn at Tryon Farm, 1500 Tryon Rd.
-Michigan City, at 7:00pm on July 20 and will include live performers.
+Michigan City, gather at 8:00pm for wine and nibbles on July 20 for a live performance at 8:30pm.
 This event is co-sponsored by the Tryon Farm Institute.
 Suggested donation is $20 for adults and $10 for children.

 About Michigan City Moves: MCM is an artist collective dedicated to promoting and sharing experimental music, dance and film in NW Indiana through performances, classes and interactive workshops.
 The current collective features Melli Hoppe, Kristina Isabelle and Elise Kermani.
 Melli Hoppe was the Artistic Director of Susurrus, an Indianapolis based not-for-profit performance group, from 1993-2013.
 She has collaborated on, or performed in, site-specific performances in Indiana, New York, L.A., Ireland and Italy and taught site-specific theatre and stage movement at Butler University for 10 years.
 Kristina Isabelle is the artistic director of Kristina Isabelle Dance for 16 years producing multi-media evening length works, many featuring signature long-legged stilt dances as well as site specific environmental dance-scapes.
 KIDCO tours nationally and internationally.
 Elise Kermani is artistic director of MiShinnah Productions, a non-profit dedicated to making cross genre performance films.
 She received a PhD in Media Philosophy from the European Graduate School and teaches media art at State University of New York, Empire State College.
 Her particular interest is in creating site specific performance where architecture informs the project.